 The Pericardium Luo-connecting channel is an acupuncture channel.
-Its pathway explains why Pericardium 6 is such a useful point.
+The underlying theory of acupuncture channels is intriguing and sophisticated.
+This luo-connecting channel’s pathway explains why Pericardium 6 is such a useful acupuncture point.

 To find out more about luo-connecting channel pathways, click here.